richcsst/BBS-Universal/README.md

 ## DESCRIPTION

 A 100% Perl BBS server.
-It supports ASCII, ANDI, ATASCII and PETSCII text formats.
+It supports ASCII, ANSI, ATASCII and PETSCII text formats.

 ## CONFIGURATION